Hiranmoybera2002/first_user/README.md

 # first_user
-This is demo of git &amp; github
+This is demo of git &amp; github to be familier.